Where are you currently working and what is your job title?

 What did you study at undergraduate level?

-What made you decide to apply for Crawford School?
+What made you decide to apply for the Crawford School?

 How did you choose your particular further study course (compared to others)?